 (c) from publicly available sources of information (including, but not limited to, social media sites);

 (d) from third parties (including our related bodies corporate, business partners and service providers, credit reporting bodies, credit providers, government agencies, travel agents, tour operators, internet booking agents, travel aggregators, employers, airlines and your representatives); and

 (e) when otherwise legally authorised or required to do so.

 4.1.
 We use and disclose your Personal Information for the purposes for which the information is collected, including (but not limited to):

-(a) managing your stay at Sea Raes, including tailoring our accommodation, products and services to your specific requirements and interests;
+(a) managing your stay on Sea Raes, including tailoring our accommodation, products and services to your specific requirements and interests;

-(b) providing, delivering and charging you for hotel accommodation and other products and services (including processing a booking or reservation that you have made with us);
+(b) providing, delivering and charging you for your charter and other products and services (including processing a booking or reservation that you have made with us);

 (c) assisting with, or responding to, your queries;

 (d) providing for the safety and security of staff, guests and other visitors;